DeclarativeHub/Bond/README.md

 }
 ```

 Note that it's not necessary to dispose bindings.
-When the observer is deallocated, the binding will be automatically disposed.
+When the binding target object is deallocated, the binding will be automatically disposed.
 That means that the following code is valid even if the view model outlives the view controller:

 ```swift
 class MyViewController: UIViewController {